SimVascular/simvascular.github.io-archive/source/documentation/compile/_build.md

 		</p>
   <p>
    <h3 id="buildingItAll">Building it all</h3>
    <p>This is the easiest and most basic way to build SimVascular.
-If using a supported operating system and compiler, this is likely to work.
+If using a supported operating system and compiler, this is likely to work.</p>
      <p>Follow the setup instructions for <a href="#sysSetupMac">Mac</a>, <a href="#sysSetupLinux">Linux</a>, or <a href="#sysSetupWin">Windows</a>.</p>
      <p>Use git to clone the SimVascular source:</p>
      <pre class="highlight plaintext"><code>git clone https://github.com/SimVascular/SimVascular.git SimVascularSrc</code></pre>